 Paternity is the term for legal fatherhood.
 Establishing legal fatherhood is essential for the child’s well-being for several reasons.
 A child’s legal parent has a right to a relationship with the child.
 A child’s legal parent also has a duty to help support the child and can be required to pay child support.
 You should consult Texas paternity attorneys to understand the rights and responsibilities of legal parenthood under Texas law.

 Sometimes paternity is mistakenly assumed.
 If a person believes they are the father, they may take on support obligations under a mistaken understanding of their biological relationship with a child.
 If you are in this situation, our Houston father’s rights lawyers can find the best solution for you.

 How to Establish Paternity in Texas

 A father has no automatic paternity unless the parents are married when the child is born.
-If the parents are not married, a father must legally establish paternity.
+If the parents are not married, the father must legally establish paternity.
 There are several ways to establish paternity in Texas, which we generally describe below.
-Our Houston paternity lawyers can discuss your case more specifically.
+Our Houston paternity attorney can discuss your case more specifically.